Sher-Chowdhury/reaact-demo-app/112-server-side-rendering-with-express/my-app2/README.md

 npm install express           # nodejs webserver software
-npm install react react-dom   # these can also be installed as devDependencies npm install webpack webpack-cli # converts all the code into a single javascript file (bundle.js).
+npm install react react-dom   # these can also be installed as devDependencies npm install webpack webpack-cli # converts all the code into a single javascript file (bundle.js). npm install babel-loader @babel/core @babel/preset-env @babel/preset-react # babel is used for converting jsx syntax to stadnard json
 ```